 The enclosure that is used will depend on the application.
 The following are examples of some enclosures used for splicing trays. ●Direct buried cylinders: At an intermediate point where two cables are joined to continue a cable run, the splices can be directly buried by placing the splice trays in a tightly sealed cylindrical enclosure that is generally made from heavy duty plastic or aluminum.
 The container is completely sealed from moisture ingress and contains deiccant packs to remove any moisture that may get in.
-A typical direct buried cylinder is illustrated in Figure 1.
+A typical direct buried cylinder is illustrated in Figure 1. ●Termination cabinets: At junction points where a lot of cables meet, the splicing trays are stored in a larger wall-mounted cable (approximately 500 × 100 mm) with a hinged door.
 How Will Fiber Optic Transceivers Evolve for Future Data Centers.
 In the modern data center, fiber optic transceivers always play an important role.

 Ribbon optical cables are now being deployed to meet this need, as they provide the highest fiber density relative to cable size, maximize utilization of pathway and spaces and facilitate ease of termination.
-This article may provide some knowledge of ribbon optical cable.
-Ribbon Optical Cable Design Ribbon optical cable is now being widely used in campus, building and data center backbone applications where fiber counts of more than 24 are required.
-This kind of cable offers robust performance equivalent to the stranded loose tube cable.
 Differences Between 40G QSFP LRL4 and PLRL4 Modules.
 Data centers regularly undertake their own great migration, to ever-higher-speed networks.

 Since IEEE 802.3ba Ethernet standard introduced the 40 Gigabit Ethernet in 2010, 40G has been an unstoppable tendency in the future.
 At present, QSFP, CXP and CFP are three 40G transceiver module options.
 Among QSFP is the most common one.
 Knowledge of SFP Auto-Negotiation.
 We usually see fiber optic transceiver with descriptions like “10/100/1000 copper SFP” shown in the picture below.

 Then what does “10/100/1000” mean?
 In fact, it refers to SFP modules that support 10/100/1000 auto-negotiation.
 With the function of auto-negotiation, SFP can operate on 10 Mbps, 100 Mbps, and 1000 Mbps.
-Some knowledge of SFP auto-negotiation will be given in this article.
 What’s the Difference Between UPC and APC Connectors?
 We usually hear about descriptions like “LC/UPC multimode duplex fiber optic patch cable”, or “ST/APC single-mode simplex fiber optic jumper”.